YouHaveTrouble/minecraft-optimization/README.md

 Time in ticks after which arrows shot by players in creative mode should disappear after hitting something.
 Players can't pick these up anyway, so you may as well set this to something like `20` (1 second).

-### [pufferfish.yml]

-#### disable-method-profiler

-`Good starting value: true`

-This option will disable some additional profiling done by the game.
-This profiling is not necessary to run in production and can cause additional lag.

 ### [purpur.yml]